YedukrishnanTY/Connect-Social-Media/README.md

 It is actually created by @EdRoh , I have made some differences and added some more features to it

+admin login id - admin@gmail.com

+password - admin@123 (if you want to change it , you can do it in the code(login.jsx))

 install node &
 use this cmd - npm -i(in client folder and server folder too.... )